 The Town receives fees established by the State of Connecticut for real estate transactions.
 Land records fee revenue is received for the recording of legal documents and conveyance taxes are charged on the transfer of all real estate.
-The adopted budget reflects conveyance tax revenue of \$1,400,000 based upon the level of activity in the current fiscal year.
-The fiscal year 2023 adopted budget increases land records fee revenue from \$250,000 to \$275,000.
+The proposed budget reflects conveyance tax revenue of \$1,400,000 based upon the level of activity in the current fiscal year.
+The fiscal year 2023 proposed budget increases land records fee revenue from \$250,000 to \$275,000 which is consistent with current year projections